-Translating emotion and movement to the screen requires a unique skill set and the ability to understand a variety of disciplines, including acting, cinematography, interactive storytelling, graphic art and web programming.
-Do you have what it takes to be a 3D animator?
+Translating emotion and movement into animations requires a unique skill set and understanding of many disciplines, including acting, cinematography, interactive storytelling, graphic art and computer programming.

 3D animator salary benchmarks

-According to The Creative Group 2020 Salary Guide, the midpoint starting salary for a 3D animator in the United States is $69,000.
-However, location, industry and experience can all affect the starting rate you should be offered.
-Use our Salary Calculator to determine the standard earnings for 3D animators in your city and field.
+According to the 2023 Salary Guide From Robert Half, the median starting salary for 3D animators is $74,750.
+Of course, the job location, industry and previous work experience can all affect the starting rate you should be offered.
+Use the Robert Half Salary Calculator to determine average starting salaries for 3D animator jobs in your area.

-On any given day, a 3D animator may take on a variety of tasks to create characters, visual effects and even scenery.
-Using technical and design skills, these professionals breathe life into their digital creations.
-Different projects have different demands, but an understanding of movement and basic art principles like lines, shadow, light and perspective are always necessary.
+On any given day, a 3D animator may take on various tasks to create characters, visual effects and even scenery.
+These professionals use their technical and design skills to breathe life into their digital creations.
+Different projects have different demands, but understanding movement and basic art principles like lines, shadow, light and perspective are always necessary.

-- Meeting with clients and key stakeholders, such as directors, actors, video game designers and other animators, to determine the scope of the work and project deadlines
+- Meeting with clients and key stakeholders, such as directors, actors, project managers, designers and other animators, to determine the scope of the work and deadlines

 - Researching subjects to ensure accurate animated representations

-- Communicating with other designers to ensure a cohesive vision across the product
+- Communicating with other designers to ensure a cohesive product vision

 - Storyboarding to develop scenes that require animation